IT008-2025-Nhom20/ImageAutomate/docs/design/GraphRenderPanel.md

 1.  **State Retrieval:** Accesses the `PipelineGraph` (Model) and `ViewState` (Layout).
 2.  **Transform Setup:** Applies the Global Transform Matrix (Pan + Scale) to the `Graphics` context.
 3.  **Layer 1: Connections:** Iterates through `Graph.Edges`.
 Delegates drawing to `NodeRenderer` to draw Bezier curves.
-    *   *Rationale:* Edges are drawn first so they appear "behind" nodes.
+    *   Edges are drawn first so they appear "behind" nodes.
 4.  **Layer 2: Interaction Feedback:** Draws transient elements like the "Drag Line" during connection creation.
 5.  **Layer 3: Nodes:** Iterates through `Graph.Nodes`.
 Delegates drawing to `NodeRenderer` for blocks and sockets.
     *   *Ordering:* Iterates in list order, ensuring the "Selected" (last in list) node draws on top.